lambdaspace/new_website/README.md

 A typical Grunt project setup will involve adding two files to your project: `package.json` and the `Gruntfile`

 **package.json**: The `package.json` file belongs in the root directory of your project, and should be commited with your project source.
-Running `$ npm install` in the same folder as a `package.json` file will install the correct version of each dependency listed therein.
+Running `npm install` in the same folder as a `package.json` file will install the correct version of each dependency listed therein.

 **Gruntfile**: The `Gruntfile.js` file is a valid JS file that also belongs in the root directory of your project, next to your `package.json` file, and should be commited with your project source.